Richard Cory (song): Covers and popular culture references

 The song was covered by Wings during their 1975–1976 Wings Over The World tour (available on the 1976 album Wings Over America).
 Denny Laine sang lead.
 In the version released on Wings Over America, during the first chorus line Laine (jokingly) substitutes John Denver's name for Richard Cory's, thus inciting a roar of laughter and applause from the audience.
 Bill King, reviewing the album in the Atlanta Constitution at the time of its release, interpreted this as "a little stage humour".

-The song has also been covered by Van Morrison during his tenure with Them.
-The Watchmen, The Heptones, Angst, The Back Porch Majority, Yami Bolo, Cuby & the Blizzards, Chicago Loop and Martini Ranch also covered the song.
+The song has also been covered by Van Morrison during his tenure with Them. the Watchmen, the Heptones, Angst, the Back Porch Majority, Yami Bolo, Cuby & the Blizzards, Chicago Loop and Martini Ranch also covered the song.

 Jamaican singer Ken Boothe performed a version of the Paul Simon song in an early reggae style for his 1968 album More of Ken Boothe.
 It was recorded in the Studio One and produced by C. S. Dodd.

 A live cover by Mark Seymour appears on Live At the Continental, which was packaged with King Without a Clue (1997).

+The song was covered by the band Unborn Ghost in 2023 as a single, and on their album Airs of Contempt and Derision.

 The song inspired comic book author Steve Gerber's naming of the fictional character Richard Rory.